-Q2 – Does the estimating software connect your team or add another data silo?
+Q2 – Does the construction estimating software connect your team or add another data silo?

 Estimators often look for digital tools that help them manage their workload.
 The stakes are high, time is short and getting bids out the door quickly is expected.
 Sourcing tools for each problem you’re facing may seem like a quick way to speed up the estimating process.

 But this approach is likely to cause problems down the road.
 These disconnected and stand-alone systems can cause:

 - Data silos to grow, block visibility, and reduce the efficiency and effectiveness of your decision making

 - Estimating teams to waste time exporting information as spreadsheets and pulling them into their favourite ‘homemade’ calculators

 - Costly mistakes, which are inevitable when transferring data between systems

 - Problems with onboarding and training of new hires on company 'best practice’ because everyone has their own way of pricing jobs

 Choosing the right estimating software is crucial to preventing these problems and connecting your team within one system.
 It standardises your processes, ensuring each team member is producing work in the same format.
 You can stand behind the output knowing where it came from and how it has been calculated.
 We know this piece of mind can be rare as an Estimator.

 This approach also creates space for collaboration and version control as your team can work on the same estimate at the same time – inside the platform.